sanando1111/ActiceMqBoot/README.md

 # ActiceMqBoot
-This repository is for Apache active MQ integration with spring boot
+This repository is for Apache active MQ integration with spring boot also this will have the required processing logic with apache poi processing.